-If the vehicle is locked and a valid vehicle key is within close range of the boot lid → Fig. 44, the boot lid will automatically unlock when opened. ▶
+If the vehicle is locked and a valid vehicle key is within close range of the tailgate \rightarrow Fig. 42, the tailgate will automatically unlock when opened.

-Boot lid locks automatically after closing.
+Tailgate locks automatically after closing.

-If the vehicle is fully unlocked, the boot lid will not automatically lock after closing.
+If the vehicle is fully unlocked, the tailgate will not automatically lock after closing.

-Temporarily deactivating the Keyless Access
+Temporarily disable the Keyless Access

-To prevent others from unlocking and starting the vehicle without permission, the Keyless Access system can be temporarily deactivated in the following manner.
+To prevent others from unlocking and starting the vehicle without permission, the Keyless Access system can be temporarily disabled in the following manner.

-- In addition, press the function button → Fig. 45 (A) on the driver's side door handle within five seconds. - Temporarily deactivating the Keyless Access system. - Wait at least ten seconds before pressing the function button on the driver's side door handle to check the closure.
+- Use the button on the vehicle key to lock the vehicle. - In addition, press the function button Fig. 43 (A) on the driver's side door handle within five seconds. - Temporarily disable the Keyless Access system. - Wait at least ten seconds before pressing the function button on the driver's side door handle to check the closure.
 The door should not open.